-The package of materials (College Course Presentation) presented by a college for review on Moderation Days in each course area will comprise the following:
+The package of materials (College Course Presentation) presented by a college for review on moderation days in each course area will comprise the following:

-- a folder containing supporting documentation as requested by the Office of the Board through memoranda to colleges, including marking schemes and rubrics for each assessment item - a set of student portfolios containing marked and/or graded written and non-written assessment responses and completed criteria and standards feedback forms.
-Evidence of all assessment responses on which the Unit Grade decision has been made is to be included in the student review portfolios.
+- a folder containing supporting documentation as requested by the Office of the Board through memoranda to colleges - a set of student portfolios containing marked and/or graded written and non-written assessment responses and completed criteria and standards feedback forms.
+Evidence of all assessment responses on which the unit grade decision has been made is to be included in the student review portfolios.

-Specific requirements for subject areas and types of evidence to be presented for each Moderation Day will be outlined by the Board Secretariat through the Requirements for Moderation Memoranda and Information Papers.
+Specific requirements for subject areas and types of evidence to be presented for each Moderation Day will be outlined by the Board Secretariat through memoranda and Information Papers.

-Visual evidence for judgements made about practical performances
+Visual evidence for judgements made about practical performances (also refer to BSSS Website Guidelines)